Redskins replacement players finally receive their rings

 The replacement players went 3-0 during their active time, including a 13-7 win over the Cowboys on Monday Night Football that Casserly called one of the greatest upsets in Redskins history.
 The Cowboys had several starters cross the picket lines including Tony Dorsett, Randy White, and Ed "Too Tall" Jones.

-"You want their stars to play and their gonna play" Casserly recalled Gibbs telling his replacement players just before that game.
+"You want their stars to play and they're gonna play" Casserly recalled Gibbs telling his replacement players just before that game.
 "You want every other team in the league to watch you tonight.
 This is why you came back: for this moment"

 "I still get choked up when I say it" Casserly said.